Skip to main content

 Build Python projects

-You must create a virtual environment and build your Python projects before running the endorctl scan.
-Additionally, ensure that the packages are downloaded into the local package caches and that the build artifacts are present in the standard locations.
+Create a virtual environment and build your Python projects before running the endorctl scan for the most accurate results.
+Endor Labs attempts to automatically create and configure a virtual environment when you do not provide one, but this may not work for complex projects.
+Verify that packages exist in the local package caches and build artifacts exist in the standard locations.

 1. Configure any private repositories

 • If you use dependencies from a PyPI compatible repository other than pypi.org, configure it in the Integrations section of the Endor Labs web application.
-See Configure Python private repositories for more details.
+See Configure private PyPI package repositories for more details.

-2. Clone the repository and create a virtual environment inside it
+2. Clone the repository and optionally create a virtual environment inside it

 1. Clone the repository using git clone or an equivalent workflow.